str0nkus/OsloGuide/README.md

 ### Hikes
 ##### Røverkollen
 About 2-4 hour round trip, great view and a nice brisk uphill walk. \
-Class: Easy - Medium
+Class: Easy - Medium \
-Recommended Start place: Ammerud T-bane (You can follow the river almost all the way up) You can find more info [here](https://ut.no/turforslag/119726041/rundtur-rverkollen)
+Recommended Start place: Ammerud T-bane (You can follow the river almost all the way up) \
+You can find more info [here](https://ut.no/turforslag/119726041/rundtur-rverkollen)

+##### Øyungen
+About 1-2 hour round trip, beautiful both during summer and winter, mostly uphill (Walking & Ski) \
+Class: Easy \
+Recommended Start Place: Skar (Bus 51 through Maridalen - go off on the last stop) \
+You can find more info [here](https://ut.no/turforslag/115367/med-ungene-til-yungen)
 ### Hidden Pearls

 ### Various Stuff